ohadschn/letsencrypt-webapp-renewer/README.md

 1. Set up [SendGrid](https://app.sendgrid.com/) email notifications to notify you of successful renewals:
    1. Set the `letsencrypt:SendGridApiKey` connection string to your [SendGrid API key](https://sendgrid.com/docs/Classroom/Send/How_Emails_Are_Sent/api_keys.html).
 At the time of writing, SendGrid offer a free plan in the [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/SendGrid.SendGrid) which should easily suffice for this use case.
    1. Configure [Single Sender Verification](https://app.sendgrid.com/settings/sender_auth) for the email address that SendGrid should send email as.
-   1. Set the `letsencrypt:fromEmail` setting to a verified sender from the previous step.
 1. Set up [Zapier](https://zapier.com/help/windows-azure-web-sites/) to send you notifications on `letsencrypt-webapp-renewer` WebJob runs.
 While e-mail notifications are supported as described above, **they will not be fired when the WebJob has failed for any reason** (this is intentional - a WebJob cannot reliably handle any possible failure it might encounter).
 By contrast, Zapier operates externally to the WebJob and should be able to report any error that might have caused the WebJob to fail.
 At the time of writing, Zapier offer a free account which should easily suffice for any reasonable SSL renewal notification needs.
 1. If you created a Logic App to schedule the Web Job, set up notifications using any number of connectors
    1. [Gmail](https://docs.microsoft.com/en-us/connectors/gmail/)